cblindgren24/iDTech_JavaScript_Coding/README.md

 # JavaScript Coding
-This is rh repository that I forked and cloned from IDtech
+This is the repository that I forked and cloned from IDtech